 To maintain visa status, you must register for a minimum of 4, 3-hour courses, equaling a total (usually) of 12 credits.
-You may take one online course (3 credit hours), but the other 3 courses (9 credit hours) must be an on-campus course.
-This is an average course load for students in the U.S., and what I recommend for all exchange students.
+You may take one online course (3 credit hours), but the other courses must be on-campus courses.
+This is an average course load for students in the U.S., and what we recommend for all exchange students.

 STEP NINE: Find Housing